justinryuu/justin-lyu-data-analysis/README.md

 ## ABOUT ME
-Thank you for visting my data analysis portfolio.
+Thank you for visting my data analysis portfolio!
 My name is Justin Lyu, and I am currently in my final semester of my Bachelor of Science program at the University of Toronto, majoring in Economics and minoring in Statistics and Mathematics.

 This portfolio contains several projects I have worked on which, as a whole, aim to showcase a variety of different techniques and methods of data analysis.
 Please have a look at whichever projects interest you, and I would be happy to answer any questions about them through my contact information below.

 Resume/CV: [Justin Lyu's Resume/CV](https://drive.google.com/file/d/1Td0mtj0-hsXpPkrPLJIDG4fgMnF8hWPI/view?usp=sharing) <br />